Commonly asked questions about our products:

 Do you offer any coupons?

-Because of the large number of requests that we receive for coupons, we do not provide coupons upon request.
-Our primary method for offering coupons or discounted prices is through a retailer’s store circular.
-Our products are promoted with coupons or at sale prices throughout the year, so we recommend that you check with a store in your area that carries us.
+We do not currently provide manufacturers coupons.
+Our primary method for coupons or discounted prices is through our retailer partners.
+Our products are often promoted with in-store coupons or on sale at various times throughout the year.
+We recommend that you check with a retailer in your area.

 What types of nuts do you use in your products?